 - Join our mailing list

 - Social support for people with a disability

-The centre offers a range of social educational programs, including computing, literacy & numeracy, fitness, woodwork, cooking, art, gardening, conversation, men’s social, community lunches and well-being programs.
+The centre offers a range of social educational programs, including computing, literacy and numeracy, fitness, woodwork, cooking, art, gardening, conversation, men’s social, community lunches and well-being programs.

 Download the current newsletter & timetable for further information on times, days, dates and upcoming events:

 Glandore Community Centre has several exciting programs that happen duing the school holidays.

 Join our mailing list to receive regular newsletters and/or information on a wide range of programs and services.

 - Complete the online mailing list registration form

 - Alternatively, you can print the Neighbourhood Centre Mailing List Register Form(172 kb) and return to us via one of the following methods:

 Post: PO Box 21, Oaklands Park SA 5046